sidekick-coder/cosmos/README.md

 - `update <name>`: Update a host entry.
 Only provided fields are updated; prompts for missing alias.

 For full documentation, see [docs/modules/host.md](docs/modules/host.md).

+## Global Container Module (Summary)

+This lets you manage Docker containers across your registered hosts, it is useful to have an overview of all containers running on all your hosts, and to manage them easily.

+- `register <host>`: Register a host as Docker-enabled.
+- `unregister <host>`: Unregister a host from Docker management.
+- `list`: List all containers across registered hosts.
+- `run --hostname <host> [options]`: Run a new container on a host.
+Prompts for missing required flags.
+- `remove --hostname <host> <container1> [<container2> ...]`: Remove one or more containers from a host.
+- `restart [--hosts <host1,host2,...>] [--names <container1,container2,...>]`: Restart containers on one or more hosts.
+Prompts for confirmation if no filters are provided.

+For full documentation, see [docs/modules/container.md](docs/modules/container.md).

 ## Host Modules